Digital-Innovation-Foundation/MAIDGAR/README.md

 # Submission Process

 Please email your paper proposal in PDF, using any template you see fit, through email attachment or a GoogleDrive link, to our Workshop Organization Co-Chair.
-Between April 27 and May 5, she will arrange our review process to ensure prompt reply.
+Between May 15 and 30, she will arrange our review process to ensure prompt reply.
 For our first edition, we favor a "human-in-the-loop" approach, not a traditional submission and review system.

 Ms. Ayesha Jarrett, Vice-President Operations, Digital Innovation Foundation, Gatineau, QC, Canada, ayesha@digitalinnovation.site, https://digitalinnovation.site/about/